-More important than human reconciliation is in the reconciliation between God and humanity.
-While the former impacts my life here on earth, the later impacts my eternity.
+More important than human reconciliation is the reconciliation between God and humanity.
+While the former impacts my life here on earth, the latter impacts my eternity.
 Receiving forgiveness from God and being reconciled to him are of utmost importance.

 Why do we need forgiveness and reconciliation in the first place?
 You do not have to read very far into the Bible to find the answer to that question.
 The third chapter of Genesis records Adam and Eve disobeying God and becoming estranged from him.
 And that is the story of all of humanity.
 All of us have sinned and fallen short of God’s glory (Rom.
 3:23).